sap-tutorials/Tutorials/tutorials/teched-google-cloud-run-5/teched-google-cloud-run-5.md

 In the environment variable, add a variable called `VCAP_SERVICES` and use the content of the file `default-env.json` as a string from the previous step.

 Do not copy the `VCAP_SERVICES=` assignment.
-You only need the content of the variable after it.
+You only need the value of the variable.

 ![Create Cloud Run](13x.png)